SoaAlex/DevOpsProject_PALCOUX_COLLOT_SOARES/README.md

 ### Web application
 The web application is based on the module 4.
 We pimped it up a little bit by adding the Swagger UI.
 We also make every mocha tests working (you can try it yourself by launching npm test) and even added others.
 To launch our application, you must have started the redis server before. the app allows through an API to access user data stored in the redis server.

-1. We need to install dependencies : "npm install"
+1. We need to install dependencies : `npm install`
-2. we can test our app with the command : "npm test"
+2. we can test our app with the command : `npm test`
-3. if there is an error with mocha please use "npm install mocha"
+3. if there is an error with mocha please use : `npm install mocha`
-4. And finally, you can lauch the app with "npm start"
+4. And finally, you can lauch the app with : `npm start`

 ### CI/CD pipeline
 We used travis pipeline for our project as a continuous integration support.
 The link is below.